ananduremanan/electron_splash_screen/README.md

 # A Simple Electron Splash Screen

-A Simple Electrin Splashscreen using html.
+A Simple Electron Splashscreen using html.